Holidays and School Trips Outside the UK

 The written request for such approval should be made on a Permissions form and should explain the purpose and length of the trip; the wishes of the child; the views of the parent; the views of the staff/carer (unless the child is placed at home), the views of the school (if in term time); arrangements for adult supervision on the trip, whether the adults are well known to the child and vice versa and the likely cost and how it is to be funded.

 The procedure is the same as for those for Accommodated Children (see Section 1, Holidays for Accommodated Children) except that the consent of the parents or person having Parental Responsibility is not required for periods of less than one month, but should be obtained wherever practicable or possible.
-Any objections by the parent(s) should be recorded on the child's electronic records.
+Any objections by the parent(s) should be recorded on the child's electronic records and a letter sent out to the parent explaining why it has been agreed that their child goes on holiday.

 Holidays abroad for a period of more than one month require the written consent of every person with parental responsibility for the child or the leave of the court (see Section 4, When the Court's Permission is Required).